shivanshdave/2020-432/classes/class12/README.md

     - Quiz 1 has 14 questions and is worth 75 points.
     - Some preliminary information [is already available](https://github.com/THOMASELOVE/2020-432/edit/master/quizzes/README.md), including a link to the Shared Google Drive where I've posted the data you'll need for some questions on the Quiz.
     - At 5 PM Wednesday, I'll post the PDF of the Quiz, and I'll post a link to the Answer Sheet where you'll write your responses (it's a Google Form, like our Minute Papers.)
     - Quiz 1 took the TAs 2-3 hours to complete.
-2-3 of the questions are clearly more time-consuming than the rest.
+2-3 of the questions are clearly more time-consuming than the others.
 7. The next meeting of [the Cleveland R Users Group](https://www.meetup.com/Cleveland-UseR-Group) is Wednesday evening (2020-02-26).
 I've been to a few of the meetings in the past (though I won't be at this one) and found them useful/interesting.

 ## Next Few Deliverables (from [the Course Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md))